josefnpat/roguecraft-squadron/dev/story/script.md

 **Rosa Dietrich:** Sir, we've gotten a basic translation algorithm from central command.
 Attempting auto translation.

 **Dojeer:** We are not here because we choose to be, but because we are destined to be here.
-All that has happened, has happened before, and will happen again.
-It is not our place to attempt to deviate, because we cannot.
+Time is of no consequence; all that matters is causality.
+It is not our place to attempt to deviate because we cannot.
 You are to die.

 ## Level 5 Prelude

-**Rosa Dietrich:** Sir. it looks like we have a small force cornered!

 **Rosa Dietrich:** Sir, good news and bad news.
-Good news is that we seem to have a small force of Dojeer to contend with in this system.
+Good news is that we seem to have a small force of Dojeer cornered in this system.

 **Ruby Patton:** This deep in space?
-Let's take them out as quickly as we can, and move on.
+Let's take them out as quickly as we can and move on.
 Bad news?

 **Rosa Dietrich:** Bad news is that I cannot hail Takeda.
-Intelligence reports that she may have been defeated in battle.
+Intelligence reports that she may have fallen in battle.

 **Ruby Patton:** Oh Miho.
-Theirs not to make reply, theirs not to reason why, theirs but to do and die.
+It is not their place make reply, not to reason why, but only to do and die.

 ## Level 5 Mission